effyn/hata-code-jam/README.md

 The repository should already contain a subdirectory named after your team. **All your project files must be contained within your team's subdirectory**.
 If you make any changes to files other than those in your team folder, we will not be able to merge your PR, and may have to disqualify your submission.

-We are aware some CI/CD solutions require you to have configuration files/folders in the root of the repository; if you're using one of those, either try to use a unique name (e.g. prefix the configuration files with your team name) or remove the files/directories just before the end of the jam.
+If you're using any CI/CD solutions which require you to have configuration files/folders in the root of the repository either try to use a unique name (e.g. prefix the configuration files with your team name) or remove the files/directories just before the end of the jam.

 ### 3. Create a pull request